Ghouilaanas/Traffic-flow-detection-system/README.md

 The prototype uses traffic detection sensors (infrared, ultrasonic, or other suitable types) strategically placed along the road or entry/exit points to detect and count passing vehicles.
 The STM32 acts as the central processing unit, handling sensor data acquisition, signal processing, and event management in real-time.

+In this project, the traffic monitoring system was implemented using two different hardware approaches to demonstrate the versatility of the prototype.
+The first approach uses an STM32F407 Discovery board paired with an ultrasonic sensor, providing a comprehensive narrative walkthrough of the system’s real-time vehicle detection, data logging, and traffic analysis capabilities.
+The second approach uses an STM32 Nucleo board with an infrared sensor, offering a simpler demo to illustrate the core functionality of vehicle counting and data acquisition.
+Both setups showcase the system’s adaptability to different microcontrollers and sensor types while maintaining accurate traffic monitoring performance.

 ## ⚙️ Tools and Technologies

 ### Hardware